mezbafaisal/Diary/README.md

 # Diary
 Hey All,
-assalamu alaikum everyone,
+Assalamu Alaikum Everyone,
-its my personal day to day life conversations. if you want you can read.
+Its my personal day to day life conversations.
+If you want you can read.